MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 2. Open a Windows PowerShell session with the **Run as an administrator** option.

 3. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner.md) cmdlet, specifying your SQL Server instance on which to create a database for the Azure Information Protection scanner.
-Provide the scanner service account credentials when prompted:
+Provide the scanner service account credentials when you are prompted:

     ```
     Install-AIPScanner -SqlServerInstance <database name>
     ```

+    Examples:

+    - For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`

-    For example, to use a named instance of AIPSCANNER on SERVER1, type `Install-AIPScanner -SQLSERVER1\AIPSCANNER`
+    - For a named instance: `Install-AIPScanner -SQLSERVER1\AIPSCANNER`

-    And if you're running SQL Server Express on this same server name: `Install-AIPScanner -SQLSERVER1\SQLEXPRESS`
+    - For SQL Server Express: `SQLSERVER1\SQLEXPRESS`

     Do not close your PowerShell session.

 4. Verify that the service is now installed by using **Administrative Tools** > **Services**.